Pass your DSPT submission with compliance support built for healthcare organisations

 DSPT v8 increases supply chain security requirements directly in response to incidents like Synnovis.
 Your organisation must now demonstrate that you assess the data security practices of your suppliers and that your incident response plans account for supply chain disruptions.

-This isn’t theoretical risk.
+This is not theoretical risk.
 It happened in London, to NHS services, within the last two years.

 Your digital asset register is maintained automatically through our endpoint management and monitoring platform.
 MFA is deployed and enforced as standard.
 Patch management follows a documented cycle.
 Backups are encrypted, tested, and stored in geographically separated locations.
 Access controls follow least-privilege principles and are reviewed quarterly.